4 Telehealth GLP-1 Clinics in Vermont

 Yes.
 Telehealth prescribing of GLP-1 medications is legal in all 50 states including Vermont.
 Providers must hold an active medical license in Vermont to prescribe via telehealth.
 All 4 telehealth clinics listed here meet this requirement.

 You book a video appointment with a licensed provider.
 During the 15–30 minute consultation, they review your medical history, BMI, and treatment goals.
 If you qualify, they send a prescription to your local Vermont pharmacy or a mail-order pharmacy.
-Follow-up visits for dose adjustments are also done virtually — typically every 4–6 weeks.
+Follow-up visits for dose adjustments are also done virtually.
+Typically every 4–6 weeks.

 Most major insurers cover telehealth visits at the same copay as in-person visits.
 The GLP-1 medication cost depends on your plan's formulary, not how it was prescribed.
 If you are paying out of pocket, many telehealth clinics in Vermont offer bundled pricing that includes the consultation, medication, and follow-up visits.

-Yes — most telehealth GLP-1 programs ship medication directly to patients in Vermont.
+Yes.
+Most telehealth GLP-1 programs ship medication directly to patients in Vermont.
 Ask your provider about shipping timelines and whether they use a local or national pharmacy.
 Medications typically arrive within 3–5 business days of your prescription being filled.